Flexberry/flexberry.github.io/pages/products/flexberry-designer-online/about/fdo_landing_page.en.md

 * `Flexberry Designer Desktop`.
 In this section you can download Flexberry Designer Desktop.
 This is the professional version of Flexberry Designer Online.
 Necessary for the development of offline and multi-structured or complex applications.
 Requires a special license.
 To create an application online a special license is not required.
 * `User Profile`
 * `flexberry.net Portal`.
 Translates into the portal Flexberry Platform where you can find variety of products developed using the platform.
 * `Platform source code`.
-Opening this button opens the GitHab page of the Flexberry Platform.
+Opening this button opens the GitHub page of the Flexberry Platform.
 It is possible to participate in the finalization of platform products through a system of pull-requests.
 * `Documentation`.
 The Documentation button opens the website with product documentation of flexberry platform.
 At the top is a link to the documentation for working with the designer.
 * `Chat`.
 Here is a room where you can ask questions about working with the designer, its development and documentation.
 The questions are answered by competent specialists who are always ready to help and support.